Gerry Conway: Early life

-Born in Brooklyn, New York, New York, Conway grew up a comic fan; a letter from him appears in Fantastic Four #50 (May 1966), written when Conway was 13.
+Conway was born in Brooklyn, New York, and was a fan of comics from a young age.
+A letter from him appears in Fantastic Four #50 (May 1966), written when Conway was 13.

 He attended New York University for a time.

 Career

-He published his first professional comic book work at 16, with the 61/2-page horror story "Aaron Philips' Photo Finish" in DC Comics' House of Secrets #81 (Sept.
+Conway published his first professional comic book work at 16, with the 61/2-page horror story "Aaron Philips' Photo Finish" in DC Comics' House of Secrets #81 (Sept.
 1969).
 He continued selling such anthological stories for that series and for Marvel's Chamber of Darkness and Tower of Shadows through the end of 1970, by which time he had also published one-page text short stories in DC's All-Star Western #1 (Sept.
 1970) and Super DC Giant #S-14 (Oct.
 1970).
 He published his first continuing-character story in DC's semi-anthological occult comic The Phantom Stranger #10 (Dec.
 1970).

 Conway recalled breaking into Marvel Comics through Marvel editor Roy Thomas:

 Following his first continuing-character story for Marvel, with his script for the jungle lord Ka-Zar in Astonishing Tales #3 (Dec.
 1970), Conway began writing superhero stories with Daredevil #72 (Jan.
 1971).
 He quickly went on to assignments on Iron Man, The Incredible Hulk, and both "The Inhumans" and "The Black Widow" features in the split book Amazing Adventures.
 He scripted the first Man-Thing story, in 1971, sharing co-creation credit with Stan Lee and Roy Thomas.
-Conway eventually scripted virtually every major Marvel title, and co-created (with writers Roy & Jean Thomas and artist Mike Ploog) the lycanthropic lead character of the feature "Werewolf by Night", in Marvel Spotlight #2 (Feb.
+Conway eventually scripted virtually every major Marvel title, and co-created (with writers Roy and Jean Thomas and artist Mike Ploog) the lead character of the feature "Werewolf by Night", in Marvel Spotlight #2 (Feb.
 1972); he also wrote the premiere issue of Marvel's The Tomb of Dracula, introducing the longstanding literary vampire into the Marvel universe.